lf-edge/eden/docs/eve-platforms.md

 3. Create device rent in RoL.
 4. Waiting for device will be ready.
 5. Onboard eve (use `eden eve onboard`)
+6. Get the logs from the UART console.
-6. Close device rent in RoL.
+7. Close device rent in RoL.

 Since the controller (Adam) runs on the Manager, and it needs to be accessible from the running EVE device, ensure that the Manager is accessible from your GCP